Willtl/rl-approaches-generic/README.md

 # Reinforcement Learning Grid Game

 The game was built in order to easily (with the addition of new rows and columns) increase the number of states.
-In fact, if we consider *x* as the number of rows and columns, the number of states is *x<sup>2</sup>*.
-The number of actions is four (i.e., up, right, down, left).
+In fact, if we consider *x* as the number of rows and columns, the number of states is equal to *x<sup>2</sup>*, and four being the number of actions (i.e., up, right, down, left).

 ## Q-learning